CCQTP Program Curriculum

 - HPM 766: Making Equity a Priority in Cancer Care Quality (Samuel)

-- HPM 767: Disseminating Evidence and Innovation in Cancer Care (Powell)
+- HPM 767: Implementation Science in Health (Powell)

 Other Required Curriculum Components